12. Contact Us

 The people who provide us with any personal data have the following rights:

 a.
-Right of access: Users of Classwork Zoom have easy access to all data that we store about them (just go to the Profile page).
+Right of access: Users of Classwork Zoom have easy access to data that we store about them (just go to the My Account page).
+This does not include payment information, but you can access your payment history on Paypal, and the My Account page displays current subscription status.

 b.
 Right to rectification of information: If you find that any of the information we have stored is inaccurate, and you’re unable to update it yourself, you can ask us to change it for you using the feedback form at the bottom of any page, and I’ll make sure it’s done within a reasonable time, keeping in mind that it will probably be me making the change, and I’m a busy teacher.

 c.
 Right to erasure (to be forgotten): You can erase all records that I don't have a legitimate business purpose for keeping.
-Which means you can easily delete your account from the Profile page, but I have a legitimate business purpose for keeping...
+Which means you can easily delete your account from the My Account page, but I have a legitimate business purpose for keeping...

 But your usage history and review (if you left one) will be erased, and I foresee no need to access the list of former users unless they later access the site or there are legal / tax issues to deal with.
 If a user doesn't want me to access those things after deleting their account, that makes two of us.

 e.
-Right to data portability: If you want any and all data that we have about you, just go to your Profile page to view and/or download it in multiple formats.
+Right to data portability: If you want any and all data that we have about you, just go to your My Account page to view and/or download it in multiple formats.
 This portability does not apply to:

 – Any third parties’ data that you have provided to Classwork Zoom (there’s not currently a situation where we would ask you for this or you would provide it).